Guidance for Faculty

 - Synchronous meetings must be recorded for students who are ill or for students who have other accommodations.

 - Unless students have been given fair warning at the time of registration, they may not have access to webcams or computers with specifications sufficient for online proctoring.
-Please work with your associate dean to ensure courses using Respondus, Examity, Examsoft (Law), or similar solutions are indicated as such on LORA and in the syllabus.
+Please work with your associate dean or the Center for Faculty Innovation to ensure courses using Respondus, Examity, Examsoft (Law), or similar solutions are indicated as such on LORA and in the syllabus.

 - Use of the course templates is very strongly encouraged, but not required.
 The templates are meant to provide you with a best-practice method of setting up an online course; however, if you have taught online in the past and what you were doing worked for you and your students, by all means you should keep doing that!
 For examples of what you can do with a course homepage, visit this Canvas community page.